Deep learning-based computational method for soft matter dynamics: Deep Onsager-Machlup method: Concluding remarks

-(i) We should compare with PINN and its variants~\cite{Perdikaris2019,Karniadakis2021physics} to solve the complex soft matter dynamics derived where multiple physics are closely coupled and DOMM includes physically-meaningful weights in the OM integral.
+(ii) We should compare with PINN and its variants~\cite{Perdikaris2019,Karniadakis2021physics} further to solve the complex soft matter dynamics derived where multiple physics are closely coupled and DOMM includes physically-meaningful weights in the OM integral.

-(ii) PINNs are known to be able to study not only forward problems of solving partial differential equations (PDEs) but also show unique advantages in solving inverse problems~\cite{Bao_2020,Perdikaris2019,Karniadakis2021physics} where some information in the PDEs is not complete, for example, initial or boundary data, physical coefficients or applied forces are unknown.
+Particularly, PINNs are known to be able to study not only forward problems of solving partial differential equations (PDEs) but also show unique advantages in solving inverse problems~\cite{Bao_2020,Perdikaris2019,Karniadakis2021physics} where some information in the PDEs is not complete, for example, initial or boundary data, physical coefficients or applied forces are unknown.
 In the future, we should also explore the applications of DOMM to study inverse problems by calibration of variational models of soft matter dynamics to observable field quantities obtained from experiments or numerical computations.

 (iii) The OMVP and the minimization of OM integral can also be used to study rare events~\cite{Weinan2004,Touchette2009,Ren2020} that occur with low frequency but have a widespread effect and might destabilize systems, for example, nucleation events during phase transitions, conformational changes in macromolecules, and chemical reactions.
 Therefore, one of our major future directions to extend the applications of DOMM is to study rare events in soft matter physics.